Contact Form Design: Dos and Don’ts

 The no-form contact page

-After all, not every business considers a contact form as mandatory.
+After all, not every business considers a contact form mandatory.
 Some choose to provide other friendly connection alternatives, like Gucci, for example.
 You can find their phone number, live chat option or send an email if you prefer.